 New Hampshire established a traffic violation point system to identify problematic drivers.
 Every traffic violation conviction is reported to the New Hampshire Division of Motor Vehicles (DMV), and most violations are assigned a number of points.
-Accumulation of too many points will result in license suspension.
+This article explains New Hampshire's traffic violation point system, including the consequences of accumulating too many points.

 Here are the points assigned to some of the most common traffic offenses.